Career planning, or setting career goals, is a good thing to do for your career as a software developer. Learn why, and how, in this guide.

 Disadvantages of a Masters in Computer Science

-- Additional cost of tuition.
-Masters degrees can be expensive
+- The additional cost of tuition.
+Master’s degrees can be expensive

 That’s about all I can think of when it comes to the disadvantages of getting one.
 I don’t actually have one myself, so this is just based on the research I’ve done and speaking to others.